 |Pilot 2nd Lt.
 James F. Steele, O-792172 (MIA / KIA) NC

 MIA July 16, 1943

 Lt.
-Steel was last seen entering extremely bad weather at 6,000'.
+Steele was last seen entering extremely bad weather at 6,000'.
 Radio tracked him over the mountains until 6:30pm when nothing further was received.
 It was presumed to have crashed out of fuel in the mountains near Port Moresby.
-When this aircraft failed to return it was officially listed as Missing In Action (MIA).
+When his aircraft failed to return, Steele was officially declared Missing In Action (MIA).
 Lt.
 Denton landed safely at Port Moresby.